TNKase Reconstitution and Administration

 Deliver the 5-Second Single Bolus

-Follow the instructions to properly reconstitute and administer TNKase for AMI.
+Follow the instructions to properly reconstitute and administer TNKase for STEMI.

 Reconstitution Instructions for TNKase